Tony Springett: Club career

 Springett joined Norwich City at the age of 12.
 On 8 May 2022, Springett made his debut for Norwich, coming on as a half-time substitute in a 4–0 Premier League loss against West Ham United.

 In January 2023 he moved on loan to Derby County for the remainder of the season.
+He made 11 appearances for The Rams, with an ankle injury in March 2023 ending his season early.